The Shadow of Zorro (video game): Plot

-Production

-Release
+Development and release

 A website for the title was launched in mid 2001.
-Cryo and Dreamcatcher officially announced the game on October 3, 2001, to be released during the holiday season later that year.
+Cryo and Dreamcatcher announced the game on October 3, 2001, to be released during the holiday season later that year.
 The game arrived in Polish stores on September 3, 2002.

 Critical reception

 Shadow of Zorro has received generally poor reviews.
 Futuregamez.net awarded the game 49% stating that the game "seems very underdeveloped with poor level structures."
 Gry Online gave it a mixed review, though praised the Flash-based website for its ingenuity.